gwleuverink/bundle/docs/roadmap.md

 };
 ```

-By using `invoke` on the import component you'll instruct Bundle to run that method immidiatly.
+By using `init` on the import component you'll instruct Bundle to run that method immidiatly.
 You don't need a `as` alias in this case.

 ```html
 <x-import module="~/some-module" init />